Vaccine conversations can be messy. Here’s how to talk about the shots.

 “You want to make sure that they understand that your recommendation is coming from your care for them and that you have no secondary gain other than to prolong their life and keep them and their family healthy because you love them and want them to be around,” she said.

-You also shouldn’t jump to conclusions about why someone is reluctant to receive a vaccine.
+You also shouldn’t make assumptions about why someone is reluctant to receive a vaccine.

 “It’s important to take the time to understand the individual’s rationale and decision-making process rather than jumping right to ‘You should do this, and here’s why,’ ” Kripalani said.